openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 # Predefined values {#predefined_values}

-This document focuses on the technical mechanisms to convey verified claims and thus does not define any identifiers for trust frameworks, documents, check methods.
+This document focuses on the technical mechanisms to convey verified claims and thus does not define any identifiers for elements such as trust frameworks, documents, check methods.
 This is left to adopters of the technical specification, e.g., implementers, identity schemes, or jurisdictions.

 Each party defining such identifiers shall ensure the collision resistance of these identifiers.
 This is achieved by including a domain name under the control of this party into the identifier name, e.g., `https://mycompany.com/identifiers/cool_check_method`.